0-claire/tnilbot/README.md

 - [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html)

 # Tasks
-- fix bias adjuncts looking weird
+- elide quaternaries by default
 - check numeric parsing (and if numeric roots need special handling; I suppose zsnout does this already if so)
 - add intro to this README
 - add some copyleft foss copyright